MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/inoperator.md

 ---
-title: in~ operators - Azure Data Explorer
+title: The in~ operators - Azure Data Explorer
-description: This article describes the in~ operators in Azure Data Explorer.
+description: This article describes the case-insensitive in~ operators in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/05/2021
+ms.date: 09/12/2021
 ms.localizationpriority: high
 ---
-# in~ operators
+# in~ operator

-Filters a record set based on the provided set of values with a case-insensitive search.
+Filters a record set for data that contains a matching case-insensitive element.

 > [!NOTE]
 >